 - Standard Ketogenic Diet (SKD)

 Just as everyone responds differently to different foods, people respond differently to varying versions of the ketogenic diet.

 Depending on your metabolism, your activity level, and general wellness, which version of the ketogenic diet you will do varies.

-We’re going to talk you through the three most commonly accepted variations of the ketogenic diet, and after, we’ll give you an amazingly delicious 7-day keto diet plan you can follow to get into ketosis.
+We’re going to talk you through the three most commonly accepted variations of the ketogenic diet.
+Afterwards, we’ll give you an amazingly delicious 7-day easy keto meal plan you can follow to get into ketosis.

 Fat Loss and Overall Health: Standard Ketogenic Diet

-The Standard Ketogenic Diet (SKD) is pretty much what people think of when they hear about the keto diet; this is the 30 carbs per day or less with moderate amounts of protein and high amounts of healthy fats (think coconut, avocado, salmon, eggs, and more delicious fatty foods you’ll love).
+The Standard Ketogenic Diet (SKD) is pretty much what people think of when they hear about the keto diet.
+This is the standard 30 carbs per day or less with moderate amounts of protein and high amounts of healthy fats (think coconut, avocado, salmon, eggs, and more delicious fatty foods you’ll love).